guifel/nocust-client-doc/README.md

-NOCSUT hubs currently require recipients of transfers to be online and to sign a message to receive an off-chain transfer.
-The library once setup, after calling the `register` function, will automatically accept transfers.
+NOCUST hubs currently require recipients of transfers to be online and to sign a message to receive an off-chain transfer.
+The library once setup and after calling the `register` function, will automatically accept transfers.
 Alice needs to setup a lqdManager with her private key as follow: